AnselmoGPP/Learn_Computer_Science/topics/cybersecurity.md

 - **SMTP** (Simple Mail Transfer Protocol) (unencrypted: TCP/UDP port 25) (encrypted: TCP/UDP port 587 using TLS): Used to transmit and route email from the sender to the recipient’s address.
 It works with MTA (Message Transfer Agent) software, which searches DNS servers to resolve email addresses to IP addresses, to ensure emails reach their intended destination.
 The TCP port 25 is often used by high-volume spam.
 It helps to filter out spam by regulating how many emails a source can send at a time.

 **Management Protocols**: Used for monitoring and managing activity on a network.
 They include protocols for error reporting and optimizing performance on the network.
+Used to troubleshoot network issues.
 Examples:

 - **SNMP** (Simple Network Management Protocol): Used for monitoring and managing devices on a network.
 It can reset a password on a network device or change its baseline configuration, and send requests to network devices for a report on how much of the network’s bandwidth is being used up.